epiphyt/form-block/readme.txt

 = Who are you, folks? =

-We are [Epiphyt](https://epiph.yt/), your friendly neighborhood WordPress plugin shop from southern Germany.
+We are [Epiphyt](https://epiph.yt/en/), your friendly neighborhood WordPress plugin shop from southern Germany.

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/form-block)

 == Changelog ==

+= 1.4.2 =
+* Fixed: Validation issues for separated date fields
+* Fixed: Line breaks in labels are no more removed in the email
+* Fixed: Error text for a field too large to upload does not indicate anymore that it has been uploaded

 = 1.4.1 =
 * Improved: The notice for required fields is now above the form for enhanced accessibility